The Fast and the Furious: Tokyo Drift: Technical

-Races and stunts were coordinated by second unit director Terry Leonard.
+Races and stunts were coordinated by Terry J. Leonard, who also served as second unit director.
 The film used almost 250 vehicles, cutting up 25 and destroying more than 80.

 The Nissan Silvia which Sean trashes in his first race in Japan is depicted as having an RB26DETT engine swap which itself is donated to the Ford Mustang.
 However, the car in the movie was actually powered by the Silvia's original engine.
 The Veilside body-kitted Mazda RX-7, (dubbed "Fortune"), driven by Han was originally built by Veilside for the 2005 Tokyo Auto Salon, but was later bought by Universal and repainted from dark red, to orange and black, for use in the movie.
 The car in which Dominic appears in at the end of the film is a highly customized 1970 Plymouth Road Runner, which was built for the SEMA Show.

 SCC magazine tested the cars of the film, and noted that the cars in Tokyo Drift were slightly faster in an acceleration match up with the cars from 2 Fast 2 Furious.

-Notable drifting personalities Keiichi Tsuchiya, Rhys Millen, and Samuel Hübinette were consulted and employed by the movie to provide and execute the drifting and driving stunts in the film.
+Notable drifting personalities Keiichi Tsuchiya (who also made an uncredited cameo in the film), Rhys Millen, and Samuel Hübinette were consulted and employed by the movie to provide and execute the drifting and driving stunts in the film.
 Nobushige Kumakubo, Kazuhiro Tanaka, Tanner Foust, Rich Rutherford, Calvin Wan and Alex Pfeiffer were also brought in as none of Universal's own stunt drivers could drift.
 Some racing events were filmed within the Hawthorne Mall parking lot in Los Angeles, as filming in Tokyo required permits the studio was unable to obtain.
 They instead used street lights and multiple props to help recreate Tokyo.

 Toshi Hayama was also brought in to keep elements of the film portrayed correctly, who was contacted by Roger Fan, an old high school friend who starred in Lin's Better Luck Tomorrow.
 Hayama ensured certain references were deployed correctly, such as the use of nitrous oxide in straights but not in turns, and keeping the use of references to sponsors to a minimum.
-One of Kamata's henchmen has missing fingers, a punishment typically deployed by the Yakuza.
+One of Kamata's henchmen has missing fingers, a punishment typically deployed by the yakuza.
 He had to have the missing fingers digitally added in to appease cultural concerns.

 Music

-Original Motion Picture Soundtrack, composed of 12 songs, was released on June 20, 2006 through Universal Motown.
+Original Motion Picture Soundtrack, composed of 12 songs, was released on June 20, 2006, through Universal Motown.
 It features contributions from Don Omar, Teriyaki Boyz, Atari Teenage Riot, Brian Tyler, DJ Shadow, Dragon Ash, Evil Nine, Far East Movement, Mos Def, N⋆E⋆R⋆D, Tego Calderón and The 5.6.7.8's.
 Brian Tyler's Original Score was released on June 27 via Varèse Sarabande, a week after Original Motion Picture Soundtrack.